Psalm 33 – The Great and Awesome God

 iii.
 “To speak of nature’s obedient glory is to be reminded of man’s blatant defiance.”
 (Kidner)

 4. (8-9) A call for all the earth to fear the Lord.

 Let all the earth fear the Lord;

 Let all the inhabitants of the world stand in awe of Him.

 He commanded, and it stood fast.

 a.
-Let all the earth fear the LORD: This is the logical response to recognizing a God who is perfect in both character and power.
-Mankind should set themselves in a state of humble awe before Him.
+Let all the earth fear the Lord: This is the logical response to recognizing a God who is perfect in both character and power.
+People should set themselves in a state of humble awe before Him.

 b.
-For He spoke, and it was done: The Psalmist again considered the word of God and its effective power.
-What God speaks are never empty words; they are words with active power to insure their fulfillment.
+For He spoke, and it was done: The psalmist again considered the word of God and its effective power.
+God never speaks empty words, they are full of active power to insure their fulfillment.

 i.
 Luke 7:1-9 tells the story of a Roman centurion who so trusted Jesus that he believed, “For He spoke, and it was done.”
 Jesus praised the faith of that centurion.